dgaydukov/cert-aws/sa/files/sa.md

 * 3500 POST/PUT/DELETE per prefix
 So same rules as for dynamoDB (where read/writes per partition), so you can get unlimited read/write by creating many prefixes (number is not limited).
 Don't confuse:
-* `aws s3api` - 1-to-1 mapping to low-lever s3 api
+* `aws s3api` is 1-to-1 mapping to low-lever s3 api
 * `aws s3` - high-level mapping to s3 api (syncing - under-the-hood make many calls to low-lever api).
 To properly work you have to add all low-level api to iam user (sometimes it's not that obvious, cause you don't know which calls are made by which api)
 Sql Select - both s3 & glacier can select specific bytes instead of whole file.
 Let's suppose you have big `stores.csv.gzip` file, but you need only rows where country=usa.
 You can download whole file from s3, open and parse yourself using java sdk.
 But there is better option: